astrotars/the-stream-android/README.md

 # Building a Custom Chat Application with Android – Direct Messaging and Group Chat

-In this post, we'll create a Android application that allows a user to chat 1-on-1 or chat in groups.
+In this post, we'll create an Android application that allows a user to chat 1-on-1 or chat in groups.
 Stream's [Chat API](https://getstream.io/chat/), combined with Android, make it straightforward to build this sort of complex interaction.
 All source code for this application is available on [GitHub](https://github.com/psylinse/the-stream-android/).
 This application is fully functional on Android.

 ## Prerequisites